gkopacz/CyberSec-HomeLab/Day05-Setup-Splunk-Logging-and-Monitoring/README.md

 Next, I clicked on Local Event Logs to collect core Windows logs like: `Application, ForwardedEvents, Security, Setup, System`.

-I clicked on `Add All` to bring them all in.
+I clicked on `add all` to bring them all in.
 These are essential logs for visibility and detection coverage.

 ![Splunk_fwd_error_fix2](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/Splunk/Splunk_fwd_error_fix2.png)